 See also Faculty Grading Guidelines and Syllabus Standards.

-Graduate students may not take a course pass/fail within their graduate degree requirements.
-Courses outside of their degree requirements must be designated as pass/fail no later than the end of the 10th week of classes; however, a pass/fail course may later be converted to a graded course by submitting the proper online form with the Office of the Registrar by the end of the second week of the following semester.
-Students wishing to designate a course as pass/fail during the summer sessions should see Registration During Summer Sessions.
+Students may convert a pass/fail course to a graded course by submitting the proper online form with the Office of the Registrar, and must adhere to the pass/fail deadlines as stated in the Academic Calendar.
+Students wishing to designate a course as pass/fail during the summer sessions should see Regstration During Summer Sessions.

 Satisfactory/unsatisfactory courses are those that do not use traditional grading procedures and instead assign a grade of S or U rather than a letter grade.
+Such courses or labs are designated by the instructor and are, in most cases, graduate level courses.
 With S/U courses, instructors report the S if the student successfully completes the course, or the U if they have not.
 Students should be aware that while a grade of S or U does not affect their grade point average, no credit will be awarded if a grade of U is received.
 Courses with a grade of S will count towards total credits earned.
-Visiting Post Baccalaureates cannot take courses on a satisfactory/unsatisfactory grading basis.

 Students have the option of auditing courses.
 For auditing students, instructors report either the AUD or the NC grade symbol, the AUD if the student met the audit requirements of the class, or the NC if they have not.
 There are no credit hours associated with audited courses, and auditing a course does not affect a student's GPA.
 Request to audit a class or to change from audit to credit or vice versa must be done by the end of the second week of the semester.
 (See Grade Designations AUD and NC below.)

 Instructors are required to report a grade for all students whose names appear on the class roster.
 They grade their students using the following conventional symbols: A+, A, A-, B+, B, B-, C+, C, C-, D+, D, D-, F.